 - Cutting and pasting between documents is much easier when you don’t have to alt-tab between them and scroll up or down so much.
 If you create newsletters or PowerPoint presentations, you’ll identify with this.

 - Picture and video editing is a whole new experience with dual monitors.
 You can have all of your editing tools on one screen while you work on the project in the other.
 You can compare before and after views of the same work, or supersize panoramic pictures.

 - Comparing products is easier when you have dual monitors.

-With the continued growth in our aluminum welding, it was time to improve our TIG welding capabilities.
+With the continued growth in our aluminum welding, it was time to improve our cnc plasma cutters.
 After reviewing several different TIG welding machines, for us the answer was obvious, Miller’s Dynasty® 350.
 This machine not only has a compact power source capable of welding up to 5/8” aluminum, but it also has total arc control providing maximum productivity and weld quality while conserving energy compared to traditional welding machines.
 This technology will give us superior arc performance and control that set new standards for productivity and weld quality, while lowering the cost of operation.

 In 2003 we as a family thought that bringing together our varied experiences; Engineering, Manufacturing, and Sales could be a unique opportunity to work together and continue to build upon something that would be available for generations.
 Often times there is a need to reach out to others involved in family businesses to share past or present experiences.
 Five years ago we found the Wisconsin Family Business Forum, which has been a great resource and network with other family businesses in Wisconsin.

 - The mission of the Wisconsin Family Business Forum is fostering healthy family businesses through learning, sharing and creating effective solutions regarding the critical issues and problems confronting family businesses.